Darling Range Hub Initiative: An Overview

-The Darling Range Seniors Hub Inc. is a new initiative being introduced across the City of Kalamunda following on the success of other such community 'Hubs' in Australia and the USA.
+The Darling Range Hub, previously known as the Darling Range Seniors Hub, is an initiative that has been introduced across the City of Kalamunda following on the success of other such community 'Hubs' in Australia and the USA.

-This exciting new concept is driven by the desire to support our valued senior citizens in continuing to live independently in their own homes, streets, and neighbourhoods, for as long as possible, as well as possible, and as inexpensively as possible.
+This exciting concept is driven by the desire to support our valued senior citizens in continuing to live independently in their own homes, streets, and neighbourhoods, for as long as possible.

 The 'Hub' is a grassroots movement designed to connect ageing residents with a local 'mutual support' network, other age generations, community groups and their local community.
 It seeks to provide members with access to trusted and vetted business referrals, volunteer support, social and neighbour connection, friendship and meaningful community engagement opportunities which utilises their passions and skills.

-Sponsorship for this initiative to occur has already been provided by the Forrestfield and High Wycombe Community Bank Branch of the Bendigo Bank (our Platinum Sponsor), all three local Members of Parliament (Ken Wyatt, Mathew Hughes and Stephen Price), Department of Health, Retirees WA, Darling Range RSL Sub Branch, Lesmurdie Club, Woodlupine Family Centre, Creative 33 and Bank of I.D.E.A.S
+Sponsorship for this initiative to occur was provided by the Forrestfield and High Wycombe Community Bank Branch of the Bendigo Bank (Platinum Sponsor), all three local Members of Parliament (Ken Wyatt, Mathew Hughes and Stephen Price), Department of Health, Retirees WA, Darling Range RSL Sub Branch, Lesmurdie Club, Woodlupine Family Centre, Creative 33 and Bank of I.D.E.A.S

 Purpose and Activities